1 Legal and enforcement framework

 3.1 Is notification voluntary or mandatory?
 If mandatory, are there any exceptions where notification is not required?

 Notification is mandatory for relevant transactions (see question 2.1), provided that the jurisdictional thresholds are triggered (see question 2.6).
 In such cases, the transaction must not be consummated before the Federal Cartel Office (FCO) has granted clearance.
 Exceptions apply if a transaction has no appreciable effects in Germany (see question 2.5) or is exempt from the German merger control regime (see question 2.7).
+Furthermore, the FCO can oblige companies to notify acquisitions of companies even if the thresholds are not met, subject to certain requirements (see question 2.1).

 3.2 Is there an opportunity or requirement to discuss a planned transaction with the authority, informally and in confidence, in advance of formal notification?